Hong Kong starts mass virus testing as China distrust swirls - France 24

 Hong Kong has recorded just over 4,800 infections since the virus first hit the city in late January but about 75 percent of those cases were detected since the start of July.

-Tests will run for between a week and two weeks depending on public demand with numbers limited each day to reduce the risk of infection.
+Tests began at 8am (0000 GMT) on Tuesday and will run for between a week and two weeks depending on public demand, with numbers limited each day to reduce the risk of infection.

 Authorities have billed the scheme as a benevolent public health initiative made possible with Chinese help.